LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 ## Directions
 In a new Console Applicaiton within Visual Studio, create a Tic-Tac-Toe game.

 Create your program to follow the traditional Tic-Tac-Toe rules.
 This includes (but not limited to...):
 This game will allow for 2 players to play side by side (on the same screen/board) and alternate between selecting their positions on the board.

-A winner is determined when either Player 1 or Player 2 has succesfully placed 3 of their markers either in a row horizontally or vertically.
+A winner is determined when either Player 1 or Player 2 has succesfully placed 3 of their markers either in a row diagonally horizontally or vertically.

 When the game is over, ask the user if they want to play again.